-By looking at the temporal synchrony between who was speaking and who was being looked at, our experiment also addressed the relationship between gaze and speech.
+By examining the temporal synchrony between who was speaking and who was being looked at, our experiment also addressed the relationship between gaze and speech.
 A significant body of research has investigated where people fixate when observing someone talking.
 Somewhat surprisingly, in general both humans (Vatikiotis-Bateson, Eigsti, Yano, & Munhall, 1998) and monkeys (Ghazanfar, Nielsen, & Logothetis, 2006) look mostly at the eye region, rather than the mouth region, of a vocalizing conspecific.
 This pattern is confirmed in our finding that the eyes were indeed looked at most frequently.
 When auditory noise is added to the speech, or when the task requires accurate auditory discriminations, a higher frequency of fixations are made to the mouth (Buchan, Pare, & Munhall, 2007).
-However, the vast majority of these studies displayed the face of a single speaker performing a monologue, rather than the real conversation used here.
+Intriguingly, deaf people also tend to look at the eyes of others communicating with sign language, although beginners also look at the mouth (Emmorey, Thompson, & Colvin, 2009).
+The vast majority of these studies displayed the face of a single speaker performing a monologue, but we can extend the importance of gaze to the eyes to more realistic, three-party conversations.

-In research involving more interactive communication, Richardson, Dale and Kirkham (2007) have documented the "gaze-coordination" in a conversation: conversants tend to look at the same thing at the same time.
+In research involving interactive communication, Richardson, Dale, and Kirkham (2007) have documented the "gaze-coordination" in a conversation: conversants tend to look at the same thing at the same time.
 Other descriptions of the role of gaze in conversation suggest that it functions as a social signal for whose turn it is to talk next (Kendon, 1967).
 In our own analysis, we found that observers were quite likely to look at the person talking at any one moment (and most of the time this was at their eyes), but that gaze tended to predict the change from one speaker to the next.
-A similar finding was recently reported by van Hofsten et al (2009), who analysed the proportion of saccades that went from one speaker to the other within 2 seconds of the change in speaker.
+A similar finding was recently reported by von Hofsten, Uhlig, Adell, and Kochukhova (2009), who analysed the proportion of saccades that went from one speaker to the other within 2 s of the change in speaker.
 This study found that normally functioning children made these turn-tasking gaze shifts frequently, but that they were significantly less common in children with autistic spectrum disorder.
-In our study, we used a novel technique (cross-correlation) to quantify the temporal lag between gaze and speech, and we found that the observing participants tended to look at targets around 150ms before they spoke.
-Obviously our participants did not have the opportunity to actually converse with the targets, but it may be that the temporal pattern in gaze shifts reflects the general pattern of turn-taking during a conversation.
-That participants' gaze predicted who was going to speak next may indicate that the next speaker was being addressed or referred to by the current speaker (and so the observer may have been looking to observe their reaction), or that the context constrained who was going to speak next in other ways.
-This intriguing finding merits further study.